12 Ways to increase remote employee engagement

-Again, this goes back to ensuring that there is trust, and that there is a solid relationship.
+Again, this goes back to ensuring that there is trust and that there is a substantial relationship.
 Employees will be able to forgive one or two empty promises, because it’s not worth risking their job over, but don’t make it a habit.

 There’s nothing more annoying than finally getting into a good groove of working, knowing that you have a deadline to meet, and a manager will call an unannounced meeting.

-Most of the time (based on my experience), the meeting is spent with the manager who organized it talking.
-If you really need to hear yourself speak just for the sake of speaking, don’t disturb everyone else’s day.
+Most of the time meetings are spent with managers who organized it talking.
+If you need to hear yourself speak just for the sake of speaking, don’t disturb everyone else’s day.

-Record a video of yourself on your phone, you’ll have more fun watching it later, and you won’t piss off your employees.
+Record a video of yourself on your phone, you’ll have more fun watching it later, and you won’t upset your employees.

 I’ll give a personal example for this one to explain my point.
 I once had a manager that measured the productivity of software developers by the number of commits pushed to Github.